 I could potentially go into several blog posts on this topic…and I just might.
 If you have worked with a team at any level, I’m sure this bit of criticism isn’t unfamiliar.
 So what manager, nay, what person who has a different opinion doesn’t speak up when it matters to that person?
 Well, presumptuously the ones who don’t want any conflict, (cue Katy Perry’s Roar).
 But, for those who can’t sit quiet during these “heated discussions” the next biggest struggle they will face is determining how much being right means to them over the relationship of the person they’re about to duke it out with in the battle of wills.

-As all of us have either experienced firsthand or observed from afar the argument with some “know-it-all”, we all can understand the dopamine-inducing event of being the smartest person in the room, however fleeting the moment is.
+As all of us have either experienced firsthand or observed from afar the argument with some “know-it-all”, we all can understand the dopamine-inducing event of being the smartest person in the room, however fleeting the moment lasts.
 I mean, look at our long-standing history of trivia gameshows and I’ll take Leadership for 400, Alex.

 Mr. Trebek: Usually tinged with resistance and argumentativeness, the appropriate setting to use your infallible logic to attempt to counteract or modify direction given by your superior in professional or similar circumstances.